-- 5. Reposition the mount on the firewall.
-The mount should be in its normal shape and the center mount pads should be near their final position. - 6.
-Push the center pads up and under the stiffener shelf. - 7.
-The predrilled mount holes should line up with the bolt holes in the firewall.
+- Reposition the mount on the firewall.
+The mount should be in its normal shape and the mount pads should be near their final position. - 6.
+Push the center pads up and under the stiffener shelf to line up the bolt holes. - The predrilled mount holes should line up with the bolt holes in the firewall.
 If a bit of extra clearance is needed you can stretch the hole in the engine mount horizontally.